8 min read

 Why It’s Trending

-Netflix's New Pride & Prejudice Series Coming Late 2026
+Netflix's New Pride and Prejudice Series Coming Late 2026

-A new Netflix adaptation of Pride and Prejudice, written by Dolly Alderton and directed by Euros Lyn, is slated for release later this year.
-With buzz building around the cast and creative team, now is a great time to (re)read the original before the show drops.
+A brand-new Netflix adaptation of Pride and Prejudice, written by Dolly Alderton and directed by Euros Lyn, is slated for release later this year.
+With fresh casting and a high-profile creative team behind it, readers are heading back to the original novel ahead of the premiere.